JuliaMusic/PortMidi.jl/README.md

 [![Build Status](https://github.com/SteffenPL/PortMidi.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/SteffenPL/PortMidi.jl/actions/workflows/CI.yml?query=branch%3Amain)
 --->

-A Julia wrapper for the [PortMidi](https://github.com/PortMidi/portmidi).
+A Julia wrapper for the C library [PortMidi](https://github.com/PortMidi/portmidi).
 See the [C documentation](https://portmidi.github.io/portmidi_docs/) for a list of functions.

 _This wrapper is work in progress.
 As this is just a hobby for me, I am also happy to hand over the repository in more suitable hands._